seb-v/seb-v.github.io/_posts/2025-01-20-Fast GPU Matrix multiplication.markdown

 ds_load_b64 v[208:209], v202 offset: 384
 ds_load_b64 v[212:213], v202 offset: 392
 ```
-v183 and v202 are the new VGPR holding the addresses of A and B in the LDS memory.
+v183 and v202 are the new VGPRs holding the addresses of A and B in the LDS memory.

 ### Re-write dual_fmas